diazridzky/Data-Analyst-Job/README.md

 # Data Analyst Salary Research: Project Overview
-I perform an analysis and prediction on the Data Analyst Job salary to help job seekers consider the salary they want and negotiate their income when they get a job.
+I perform a prediction on the Data Analyst Job salary to help data analysts consider the salary they want and negotiate their income when they get a job.

 Link to the dataset: https://www.kaggle.com/andrewmvd/data-analyst-jobs